Leprechaun Of Logic Soils Himself In Public

 But, why is this?
 Why is it that I am every bit as vile as they are?

 Have I advocated the mass murder of Jews (hardly, since I am one), or of Palestinians?
 Have I advocated the nuking of Iran, or the castrating of gays?
-Have I argued that women are a sub-species, or that the poor deserve all they get, and worse?
+Have I argued that women are an inferior sub-species, or that the poor deserve all they get, and worse?

 No, but Mr G equates me with all those who have advocated these and more.